jon-harper/OmniBox/docs/assembly/front.md

     | Front Panel | 1  | :material-printer-3d-nozzle: Printed |

 !!! note "Note: LED Backing Panel"
-    If you are using the LED backer, you will need to substitute M3 x 12mm screws in place of the two (2) M3 x 8mm.
+    If you are using the LED backer, substitute M3 x 12mm for the two (2) M3 x 10mm screws.

 ## Directions